 - Manker U22 III - 21700 battery, 1km FL1 throw, USB-C, and finally a reasonable user interface.
-Osram for more throw, SFT40 for a bigger hotspot and brighter spill.
-This has a more efficient driver than the IF22A, so it should handle sustained operation better. $70
+This has a more efficient driver than the IF22A, so it should handle sustained operation better. $74

 - Noctigon K1 - choice of LEDs, 21700 battery, USB-C, and an advanced, configurable user interface.
 Osram W1 for most throw, Osraw W2 for some more output at a cost of heat and battery life, SBT90 for a lot of output, a lot of heat, $50 extra, and not much battery life.
-This is an enthusiast-oriented light, but it gets a place here because Illumn sells it, so it's easy to buy if you're in the US. $102
+XHP35 HI for a more balanced light with better color rendering and more stable output as the battery drains.
+This is an enthusiast-oriented light, but it gets a place here because Illumn sells it, so it's easy to buy if you're in the US. $100

 Some throw, some flood... probably a lot

 - Acebeam K30GT - a hybrid, but leaning toward the throw side of things with 1km.
 5500 lumens, but not for long due to heat.
 3x18650.
 Recently reduced from $160 to $110

 - Acebeam K65GT - 1.6km and 6500lm, but much bigger than the K30GT with 4x18650 batteries, giving it the ability to say bright longer without overheating. $240